 Some of my friends are really into Doctor Who and Game Of Thrones, but I really can not get into them.
 I watch knowing that I am entertaining myself watching interesting and complex people die.

 I have a collection of DVDs that are still unwatched in their original wrapping.
 Some are movies that I wanted to see, some are shows that I watched on TV years ago.
 I have told myself that I am not allowed to buy any more until I watch them (but then buy more anyway).
 Even in the age of digital and streaming I like to have a physical copy.

 I liked anime when I first went to college, my first attempt at college.
-Looking back I think a big part of it was the novelty, and while there are a few series that I think back to fondly, a lot of what I was fascinated with was kind of cheesy.
+It was different, it was interesting, and somehow lines that really corny when someone says them out loud aren't as bad subtitled.
 If you are into anime maybe I would revisit, if not then I will probably not bring it up.